Ball & Welch: Flinders Street store

-The Flinders Street store was renovated as Flinders Fair shopping centre in the late 1970s.
-In 1990, only the façade, and that of the Commercial Travellers' Club, were retained but raised two floors in a development that saw offices facing Flinders Street, with a large car park behind called Flindersgate.
-A redevelopment in 2020 saw the facades restored close to their appearance in c1900, and the top levels of car park replaced by office space, with two extra floors, setback from the facades.
+Eventually, a redevelopment in 2020 saw the facades restored close to their appearance in c1900, and the top levels of car park replaced by office space, with two extra floors, setback from the facades.
 The office were occupied by Hub Australia coworking space, as well as offices for the builders, John Holland.
 The honour roll from the Flinders Street store which commemorated the employees who served in World War One was relocated to the Light Horse & Field Artillery Museum at Nar Nar Goon, Victoria.
-The Frankston store, somewhat altered, became a Savers Store, then in 2020 a General Public entertainment venue.